 Impacted Canine Surgery

 The surgery to expose impacted canines takes just about 45 minutes.
 It is a comfortable procedure that is done under local anesthesia.
 Mild swelling and soreness may occur for several days following and can be managed adequately with over the counter pain medicines.
 During the surgery, the crown of the tooth is uncovered.
 Depending on the severity of impaction, we may attach a bracket and gold chain to the tooth to “pull” it into place, or we may simply apply a dressing and let it find its own way.
 It is important to maintain good dental hygiene as part of your home care practice.
 We will schedule a follow-up appointment about a week after surgery to check on your healing with Drs.
-Guo, Christie or Trimble.
+Guo, Trimble or Morton.